eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Cycle_FAQ.md

 ## Past the drop window?

 In this case, it is completely past the drop window, after EPP packages have been built.
-In this case, you still need to post to cross-project list, with bug number, and relevant questions and answers from above list, but now explicit review/permission from Planning Council is also required.
+In this case, you still need to post to simrel-dev list, with bug number, and relevant questions and answers from above list, but now explicit review/permission from Planning Council is also required.
 Please follow the [Planning Council Exception